What to know about the attempt on Trump's life and its aftermath

 “Just a great all-around guy, always willing to help someone out,” Reamer said of Comperatore.
 “He definitely stood up for what he believed in, never backed down to anyone. … He was a really good guy.”

-The Republican National Convention starts Monday, with Trump and his advisers pledging resilience in the face of the attack.
-The four-day event will showcase the former president and his platform as his party formally chooses him to be its nominee.
+The Republican National Convention started Monday, with Trump naming U.S. Sen. JD Vance of Ohio as his running mate.

+The former president and his advisers are pledging resilience in the face of the attack.
+The four-day event will showcase Trump and his platform as his party formally chooses him to be its nominee.

 The presumptive Republican nominee and his allies will face the nation unquestionably united and ready to "fight," as the bloodied Trump cried out Saturday while Secret Service agents at his Pennsylvania rally rushed him to safety.